Humane Ways to Keep Pigeons Off Your Property

 - Sheet metal: To keep pigeons off ledges and other flat potential roosts, cover them with a sloping piece of sheet metal.
 A slanted metal board doesn’t make much of a roost.

-- Bird netting: Another option is to use bird netting to seal off spaces above barn rafters and other potential roosts.
+- Bird netting: Alternatively, use bird netting to seal off spaces above barn rafters and other potential roosts.

-- Scare-pigeons: The pigeon equivalent of scarecrows also may be an option.
+- Scare-pigeons: Try the pigeon equivalent of scarecrows.
 Among the most effective “scare-pigeons” are kites with hawk silhouettes and light Mylar streamers.
 Both move easily in the wind, scaring off birds.
 On the other hand, pigeons will quickly grow accustomed to a model owl that sits in one spot for a while.

 - Pigeon traps: If you fail to exclude pigeons or prevent roosting, you may need to make a trap or buy a commercial trap.
-Be sure to check each trap at least once a day, and leave water in the trap, to attract more birds and minimize stress on any birds that get caught.
-Also immediately release all other birds you were not aiming to catch.
+Be sure to check each trap at least once a day, and leave water in the trap, to attract more birds and minimize stress on any pigeons that get caught.
+Immediately release all other birds you were not aiming to catch.

-- Ultrasonic noises: Ultrasonic noises that humans cannot hear may avoid annoying the neighbors, but Kern notes that ultrasonic sound waves bounce off objects, creating spots where pigeons can avoid the sound.
+- Ultrasonic noises: Ultrasonic noises that humans cannot hear may avoid bothering your neighbors, but Kern notes that ultrasonic sound waves bounce off objects, creating spots where pigeons can avoid the sound.
 Also, ultrasonic devices may damage the hearing of cats and dogs.

 - Distress calls: There are no effective distress calls that can be used to target pigeons.

 - Poison and chemical repellents: Pigeon poisons and chemical repellents are available, but they are strictly controlled for several reasons.
-They can kill or sicken other birds or animals, or even somebody’s prized racing pigeon (yes, there are pigeons racing clubs.
-If you trap a tagged pigeon, click here for information on returning the birds).
+They can kill or sicken other birds or animals, or even somebody’s prized racing pigeon.
+(Yes, there are pigeon racing clubs.
+If you trap a tagged pigeon, click here for information on returning it.)